Wulfse/ST10285153_PROG6221_part1/README.md

-Requirements
+Requirements:
 -.NET Core SDK installed on your machine.

--Installation
+-Installation:
 --Clone this repository to your local machine using git clone.
 --Navigate to the project directory.

-Usage
+Usage:
 -Open your terminal or command prompt.
 -Navigate to the project directory.
 -Run the application using the following command: "dotnet run" -Follow the on-screen prompts to create, manage, and scale recipes.

-How to use
+How to use:
 -once running you follow the prompts to create your first recipe -after this it will display your recipe with a few options -these options are: 1. scale the recipe values